ibm-cloud-docs/codeengine/app-tutorial.md

    ```
    {: screen}

-2. Run the `application get` command to display details about the application, which includes the URL for the `myapp` application.
+2. Run the `application get` command to display details about the application, including the URL for the `myapp` application.

     ```
     ibmcloud ce application get -n myapp